Fujiaoji/PhishingEval/data/apwg451514/readme.md

-please download the folder from onedrive and put under this path
+please download the folder from onedrive and put under this path. [link]()